 Baltimore, MD 21202

-This paper reviews key civil justice issues and reforms in 2017.
-Part I focuses on...
+This paper reviews key civil justice issues and changes in 2021.
+Part I focuses on broad...

 A new study conducted by Lawyers for Civil Justice (LCJ) reveals that federal courts inconsistently...